OpenEvalProject/evals/manuscripts/elife-09031/v2/manuscript.md

 RSC, POS, hippocampus and PHC had all been engaged by permanent items in some shape or form during the experiment so we focused these regions.
 RSC, hippocampus and PHC were defined independently using bilateral anatomical masks delineated by an experienced researcher, not involved in this project, guided by Duvernoy (1999) and Vann et al. (2009) on an averaged structural brain scan from a different set of n = 30 participants.
 For the one permanence-responsive region which did not relate to an easily defined anatomical locus—namely the POS—we used the cluster of voxels which were activated there in the main contrast of permanent vs transient landmarks outlined at the start of the fMRI results above.

-RSC, POS and PHC did not have any activity related to knowledge of permanent landmark locations at any point throughout the scanning experiment (
+RSC, POS and PHC did not have any activity related to knowledge of permanent landmark locations at any point throughout the scanning experiment (Figure 7).
+Similarly, there were no significant results for the hippocampus during the first three quarters of learning.
+However, in the final quarter of the learning period, hippocampal responses emerged which were significantly related to the amount of information about the locations of permanent landmarks (log model evidence = 12.8; posterior probability = 1.0).
+Using the permutation function within MVB, with 100 samples, the hippocampal result in the final quarter of scanning gave a significant randomisation p value (p = 0.0396,), whereas all others were not significant.

 ![Figure 7.](https://cdn.elifesciences.org/articles/09031/elife-09031-fig7-v2.jpg)

 **Figure 7.:** The log model evidence values for response patterns within the RSC (blue), posterior POS (red), hippocampus (HC; green) and parahippocampal cortex (PHC; purple) relating to knowledge of permanent landmark locations are shown in each of the four quarters of scanning.
 By the final quarter of learning, the pattern of activity in the HC mapped onto the amount subjects knew about where permanent landmarks were located in the environment.
-The dashed black line indicates the threshold at which log model evidence values are considered to be strong (see ‘Materials and methods’).DOI: http://dx.doi.org/10.7554/eLife.09031.011
+The dashed black line indicates the threshold at which log model evidence values are considered to be strong (see ‘Materials and methods’).

 In summary, in contrast to the RSC which responded to accruing knowledge of landmark permanence per se, by the end of the learning phase, activity patterns within the hippocampus mapped onto how much subjects knew about where those permanent landmarks were located within Fog World.